cwingard/cgsn-parsers/README.md

 # Requirements

 This code was written and tested against Python 3.5.2 using Anaconda from [Continuum Analytics](https://www.continuum.io/).
-The code has been used on Windows machines (7 and 10), as well as Linux servers running CentOS 6 and 7 and Debian 8.
+The code has been used on Windows machines (7 and 10), as well as Linux servers running CentOS 6, 7 and 8, Ubuntu 20.
+04, and Debian 8.

-The following additional python packages, beyond those provided by anaconda or miniconda are used by this code:
+The following python packages are used by this code:

    * nose (provided in anaconda)
    * numpy (provided in anaconda)
    * munch >= 2.1.0
+   * pandas
    * pytz (provided in anaconda)

 # Contributing